Zoos are licensed by the District Council under the Zoo Licensing Act 1981.

 The licensing of zoos is a specialist and complex field and the regulations are complex.
 If you are thinking of setting up a zoo, it is recommended that you contact a specialist officer first for advice and guidance.

-We cannot consider an application unless at least two months notice of the application has been given, plus publication of details in a local and national newspaper, and a notice placed at the site.
+We cannot consider an application unless at least two months notice of the application has been given, plus publication of details in a local and national newspaper, and a notice has been placed at the site.

 We must consult the police, fire authority, governing body of any national institute concerned with zoos, adjoining local authority if the zoo overlaps the area of that authority and any person who may wish to object on grounds of alleged injurious effect on the health or safety of persons living in the area.